Google Street View for Google Maps

 Google Street View allows anyone to get panoramic views of a given location on Google Maps.
 In order for those panoramas to be available, it means that Google actually came to map the area with one of their own rides to capture the environment.

-It’s only recently that Google decided to offer third party companies like VR2GO the opportunity to capture entire cities, islands, national parks and other locations, just like how they do it with their proprietary cars.
+A few years ago, Google decided to offer third party companies like VR2GO the opportunity to capture entire cities, islands, national parks and other locations, just like how they do it with their proprietary cars.

 We use the same type of equipment in order to offer an affordable service that can bring huge benefits for local communities when it comes to the economy, tourism and other activities.